omer-sella-1/copy_pasta/README.md

 2. Install the required dependencies by running the following command: pip install -r requirements.txt

+3. Reach out to me at omersella95@gmail.com for an Executable!

 ## Usage

 1. Run the application by executing the `main.py` file: python main.py